A method of moments estimator for interacting particle systems and their mean field limit: Problem setting

 \section{Problem setting}

 In this work we consider the following system of one-dimensional interacting particles over the time interval $[0,T]$

-where $N$ is the number of particles, $\{ (B_t^{(n)})_{t\in[0,T]} \}_{n=1}^N$ are standard independent one dimensional Brownian motions, and $\nu$ is the initial distribution of the particles.
+where $N$ is the number of particles, $\{ (B_t^{(n)})_{t\in[0,T]} \}_{n=1}^N$ are standard independent one dimensional Brownian motions, and $\nu$ is the initial distribution of the particles, which is assumed to be independent of the Brownian motions $\{ (B_t^{(n)})_{t\in[0,T]} \}_{n=1}^N$.
 We remark that we assume chaotic initial conditions, meaning that all the particles are initially distributed according to the same measure.
-The functions $f,g$ and $h$ are the drift, interaction, and diffusion functions, respectively, which depend on some parameters $\alpha \in \R^{J}, \gamma \in \R^{K}$ and $\sigma \in \R^{L}$.
+The functions $f,g$ and $h$ are the drift, interaction, and diffusion functions, respectively, which depend on some parameters $\alpha \in \R^{J+1}, \gamma \in \R^{K+1}$ and $\sigma \in \R^{L+1}$.
 In this article we consider polynomial functions of the form

 and we denote by $\theta \in \Theta \subseteq \R^P$ the subvector of $\upsilon = ^\top \in \R^{J+K+L+3}$ with the unknown components which we aim to estimate.
 Moreover, $\Theta$ is the set of admissible parameters and $\theta^*$ is the exact value of the vector $\theta$.
 Our goal is then to infer $\theta^*$ from the continuous path of the realization of one single particle $(X_t^{(\bar n)})_{t\in[0,T]}$ of system \eqref{eq:systemIP}. \begin{remark} Considering polynomial functions is not a strong limitation of the scope of our work.
 In fact, this setting can be seen as a semiparameteric framework where we aim to estimate the whole drift, interaction, and diffusion functions, provided that they are sufficiently smooth and can therefore be approximated by polynomials. \end{remark} We focus our attention on large systems, i.e., when the number of interacting particles is $N \gg 1$, and therefore it is reasonable to look at the mean field limit (see, e.g., \cite{Daw83,Gar88}), which provides a good approximation of the behavior of a single particle in the system.
 In particular, letting $N \to \infty$ in \eqref{eq:systemIP} we obtain the nonlinear, in the sense of McKean, SDE